 Special Task Force

-IT Security Analyst, Embedded System Developer, Network Analyst, Network Engineer, Business Intelligence Architect, Beacon Solutions Implementation Specialists – these are just some of the professions that are currently at the top of the list sought by companies and recruitment agencies.
+IT careers such as Security Analyst, Embedded System Developer, Network Analyst, Network Engineer, Business Intelligence Architect, Beacon Solutions Implementation Specialists are just some of the professions that are currently at the top of the list sought by companies and recruitment agencies.
 The more investments companies make in IoT, the greater the demand for additional experts.

 No doubt security specialists are in the highest demand.
 It is estimated that by 2025 the number of devices connected to the network will be up to one million per minute.
 The huge amount of data processed, millions of connected users and devices – this is why companies put more and more emphasis on security.
 IT Security Analysts or IT Security Engineers are among the hottest positions in today’s job market.
 With growing investments in IoT and its rapid growth, it will be necessary to employ qualified staff involved in development of security policies and procedures for both existing and newly established infrastructure, applications and technologies.